 Credit: Envato Elements/ AZ-BLT

-Once your food items are properly wrapped and placed in the box, you'll likely notice some empty spaces.
-These voids can cause your food items to shift during transit, potentially leading to damage.
-Use packing materials, such as packing peanuts, bubble wrap, or crumpled newspaper, to fill these spaces and keep your food items secure.
+Once your food items are properly wrapped and placed in the box, you might notice some empty spaces.
+These gaps can cause your food to shift during shipping, possibly leading to damage.
+To prevent this, use packing materials such as packing peanuts, bubble wrap, or crumpled newspaper to fill any spaces.

 Step 4: Insulate Perishable Foods

 Perishable foods require extra care to maintain the right temperature during transit.
 Start by packing these items in a leak-proof plastic bag to prevent any spills.
-Then, place the food and a cold source, like frozen gel packs, cold packs, or dry ice packs, inside a styrofoam box.
-This styrofoam box should then be placed inside your shipping container or box.
+Then, place the food along with a cold source, such as frozen gel packs, cold packs, or dry ice packs, inside a styrofoam box.
+This box should then go into your shipping container or box.

-Remember, the goal is to keep the food at or below 40° F to ensure food safety, so more insulation might be needed for longer transit times or hotter weather.
+The aim is to keep the food at or below 40°F for food safety.
+For longer transit times or hotter weather, you may need additional insulation.

 Step 5: Double-Pack for Extra Security